 - Graphic designer

-During your day-to-day work in job roles such as the above, you will be responsible for areas such as conducting research, planning and delivering small marketing campaigns, and carrying out administrative tasks.
+During your day-to-day work in job roles such as the above, you will be responsible for areas like conducting research, planning and delivering small marketing campaigns, and carrying out administrative tasks.

 The starting salary for entry-level marketing positions typically starts between £18,000 and £22,000, with marketing executives earning up to £30,000.